khulnasoft/khulnasoft/doc/admin/observability/metrics.md

 ## Using a custom monitoring system

-Please refer to our FAQ item, ["Can I consume Sourcegraph's metrics in my own monitoring system (Datadog, New Relic, etc.)"](../faq.md#can-i-consume-sourcegraph-s-metrics-in-my-own-monitoring-system-datadog-new-relic-etc).
+Please refer to our FAQ item, ["Can I consume Khulnasoft's metrics in my own monitoring system (Datadog, New Relic, etc.)"](../faq.md#can-i-consume-sourcegraph-s-metrics-in-my-own-monitoring-system-datadog-new-relic-etc).